svaksha/diversity-index/di-conferences-events.md

-A list of barcamps, camps, conferences, events, meetups, workshops and unconferences that aim to increase the __diversity__ quotient at their events by offering FA grants to women (or identify as women in a way that's significant to them), with some limited to current students and/or Professors.
+A list of events (barcamps, camps, conferences, meetups, workshops and unconferences) that aim to increase the __diversity__ quotient at their events by offering FA grants to women (or identify as women in a way that's significant to them), with some limited to currently enrolled University students and/or Professors.

 + [PRESENT](#present)
 + [PAST](#past)